felskrone/salt-eventsd/README.md

 If you are already using salt-eventsd, check the changelog for the latest changes and fixes.

+The current stable release is tagged version 0.9.

 ### What it does

 A event-listener daemon for saltstack that writes data into mysql, postgres, statistical data into graphite, mongo,